-Now add the chopped coconut too and keep stirring and roasting till the peanuts and curry patta are dry and crisp and the coconut bits look shriveled but not browned.
+Now add the sliced coconut too and keep stirring and roasting till the peanuts and curry patta are dry and crisp and the coconut bits look shriveled but not browned.

 Lastly, add the sesame seeds and keep stirring and let the sesame splutter slowly and get roasted.
 It takes about 2-3 more minutes.

 Take off the flame and let it cool.